oroinc/documentation/backend/entities-data-management/actions/actions-conditions.rst

 - entity - (optional) a property path of the original entity (by default, the `getEntity()` method is used from context)
 - target - (optional) a property path of the original entity, alias for `entity`
-- settings - (optional) a list of filters and matchers to be applied to
+- settings - (optional) a list of filters and matchers to be applied
 - attribute - a target property path where the action results are saved

 **Filters and Matchers:**